 Read more →If there is a top-3 of conferences, ZendCon will be present in that list.
 It’s probably *THE* conference to be when it comes to PHP development, so how awesome is it when not only you can visit …

 Read more →Using a disk image is very easy: download the file, mount it through a so-called “loopback” device and your OS will see the image as it was an real harddisk, CDR or DVD.
-When I needed to …
+When I needed to test the …

 Read more →